graphql-community/koa-graphql/README.md

   provided raw JSON will always be returned instead of GraphiQL even when loaded from a browser.

-GraphQL will first look for each parameter in the URL's query-string:
+GraphQL will first look for each parameter in the query string of a URL:

 ```
 /graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}